raghudotcc/ddctl/README.md

 A BDD-based toy model checker for CTL (Computational Tree Logic).

-## Directly using the model checker source code
+## Directly using the model checker library

 You can directly use the model checker by called the `Model` class like below:
 (Basically this is what the ddctl commandline tool does)